Benjamin Archer has a broad practice covering all aspects of commercial litigation, professional liability and public law.

 Ben has a busy court practice, regularly appearing in the County Court and High Court in claims of a wide range of subject matter within Chambers’ core areas.
-He has experience of assisting in high value commercial disputes and international arbitrations as well as in the areas of professional liability, insolvency, civil fraud and sports law.
+He has experience of assisting in high value commercial disputes and international arbitrations as well as in the areas of professional liability, company and insolvency, civil fraud and sports law.

 Ben holds a Ph.D in the field of insolvency law, for which he was awarded Geoff Pillar and Peel Trust scholarships.
 His thesis, completed under the supervision of leading insolvency academic Professor David Milman, considers the effectiveness of the legal mechanisms by which directors of insolvent companies can be held personally accountable for their misconduct, with a particular focus on directors’ disqualification and wrongful trading proceedings.

-More broadly, Ben’s recent work includes:
+More broadly, Ben’s recent and ongoing work includes:

 - Assisting on a complex arbitration in a claim against construction professionals arising out of an international “mega project”;

-- Assisting on a dispute within the jurisdiction of the Groceries Code Adjudicator.
+- Assisting on a dispute within the jurisdiction of the Groceries Code Adjudicator;

 Ben also has an extensive background in computer programming and UNIX systems administration and is accordingly well placed to take instructions in disputes with an IT or any technical element.